National Park Seminary

-National Park Seminary — later called National Park College — was a private girls' school open from 1894 to 1942.
-Located in Forest Glen Park, Maryland, its name alludes to nearby Rock Creek Park.
+National Park Seminary—later renamed National Park College—was an elite, private, nonsectarian women’s boarding and finishing school that operated from 1894 until 1942. in Forest Glen Park, Maryland.
+Its name alludes to nearby Rock Creek Park.
+Renowned for its highly eclectic, international architecture and rigorous lifestyle preparationwas a private girls' school.
 The historic campus is to be preserved as the center of a new housing development.